 In other words, it looks like exposure to allergens within the first year is a good thing.
 It educates baby’s immune system and safeguards against an overreactive response to common foods.

 In 2017, the National Institute of Allergy and Infectious Diseases (NIAID) published some notes and protocols to add to the official 2010 “Guidelines for the diagnosis and management of food allergy in the United States.”

 The experts who put these recommendations together advise parents to introduce peanuts as early as 4 – 6 months (depending on baby’s readiness) but after other solid foods have been introduced.

 For babies with severe eczema or egg allergy, the recommendations for peanut introduction are the same.
-However, a blood test or skin prick test can help parents pinpoint allergies before the introduction of peanuts.
-If the test is a strong positive, you would want to avoid peanuts.
+However, a blood test or skin prick test can help parents pinpoint a true negative result before the introduction of peanuts.

 Generally, it’s NOT recommended that you do a full food allergen panel because this can lead to overdiagnosis of food allergy or unnecessary food restrictions.